Jon Richardson: Ultimate Worrier

 Jon Richardson: Ultimate Worrier is a British panel show broadcast on Dave.
 The first series premiered on 16 May 2018.
 In the show Jon Richardson and the panel talk about and rank worries in order of severity in the Worry Index.
 Worries are categorised as either a low, moderate or severe worry.
 The first series also features sketches in which Rose Matafeo and Richard Gadd research topics Richardson is worried about.
-A second series of ten episodes began on 3 July 2019.
+A second series of ten episodes ran from 3 July to 4 September 2019.

 Production

 The show was announced by Dave on 23 January 2018.
 A clip of the show was released by Digital Spy on 27 April.
 A video listing Richardson's "top 8 worries" was released on 2 May.
 The first series of eight hour-long episodes aired from 16 May to 4 July.

 Jon Richardson has obsessive–compulsive personality disorder, which he previously discussed in his first Edinburgh Festival Fringe show in 2007.
 Richardson said that making the show allowed him to "compartmentalise" and was "so cathartic", describing comedy as "a great way to have those conversations but trying to make people feel better".
 He tells Radio Times that he wants viewers to realise "the world is fundamentally a funny place".

 In December 2018, it was announced that the show had been renewed for a second series of ten episodes, to be filmed and broadcast in 2019.
 The second series began on 3 July 2019 and consisted of 10 episodes.
 A censored version of the first episode was mistakenly broadcast when it first premiered, despite its timeslot of 10 p.m., one hour after the watershed ended.

 Discussing the second series, Richardson said that it was more topical than the first series; he said the show's format allowed quick changes from "lighter" topics to "big news stories", such as climate change, which he described as "the biggest [worry] of all".
 His wife Lucy Beaumont features as a guest in multiple episodes.
 Though Richardson was initially reluctant to work with Beaumont, he said "we gradually did a few bits together and it just seemed to come really easily".